camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 The first task should read `orderId` as input and return `totalPrice` as result.

-Modify the workflow instance create command and pass the data as variables.
+Modify the process instance create command and pass the data as variables.
 Also, modify the job worker to read the job variables and complete the job with a result.

 ```java
 package io.zeebe;